choffmeister/sbt-build-hash/README.md

   .settings(
     // Make sure that the key properly separates your relevant builds from irrelevant ones.
 Example:
     // You have continuous deployment in place which operates on your master branch.
 Then the key should probably
-    // be the git branch.
-This way pushes to master are only compared to the last push to master, not to pushed to other
+    // include the git branch.
+This way pushes to master are only compared to the last push to master, not to pushed to
-    // branches.
+    // other branches.
     buildHashKey := s"${name.value}-${git.gitCurrentBranch.value}",
     // Make sure that this folder is kept across multiple builds of your project. buildHashStoreDirectory := "/var/sbt/cache",